 23.2.2 Mediation is Privileged and Confidential .
 No minutes shall be kept and the comments and/or findings of the mediator, together with any written statements prepared, shall be non-binding, confidential and without prejudice to the rights and remedies of any party.
 The entire mediation process shall be completed within twenty (20) Business Days of the date upon which the special meeting is held or thirty five (35) days after the meeting between senior management, whichever is earlier, unless all of the parties involved in such dispute agree otherwise in writing.
 If the dispute is settled through the mediation process, it will be implemented by written agreement signed by all affected parties.
 The cost of mediation shall be borne equally by Buyer and Seller.

 23.2.3 Litigation .
-Should the parties be unable to resolve any dispute under the Contract after following the procedures set forth in this Article, any litigation shall be brought only in a state or federal court of Georgia having jurisdiction of the project site, and Buyer and Seller hereby waive any objection as to proper jurisdiction or venue of that court.
+Should the parties be unable to resolve any dispute under the Contract after following the procedures set forth in this Article, any litigation shall be brought only in a state or federal court of New Jersey having jurisdiction of the project site, and Buyer and Seller hereby waive any objection as to proper jurisdiction or venue of that court.

 23.2.4 Continuing Performance .
 Pending resolution of any claim or dispute, the parties shall continue to perform their obligations under this Contract, including, Seller shall promptly proceed with its obligations under this Contract and Buyer shall continue to make payments to the extent due under the Contract which failure to do so is a material breach of the Contract.